dlight-js/dlight/packages/@dlightjs/dlight/README.md

    ...
    ```

-?ŒŸ When using jsd, For and If expression are the same with `for` and `if` in javascript!
+?Ã¥Ã¼ When using jsd, For and If expression are the same with `for` and `if` in javascript!

 ## Environment